-1 •

-Environmental Impact

-Assessment Factor Code Impact Evaluation

-LAND DEVELOP MENT

-Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design 2 The proposed action is continued agricultural use of property which is compatible with a zoning code of A-G (General Agricultural) and existing land use of SREP-A (Specially Protected Agricultural Rustic Land).
+Impact Environmental Assessment Factor Code Impact Evaluation LAND DEVELOP MENT Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design 2 The proposed action is continued agricultural use of property which is compatible with a zoning code of A.a (Agricultural High Intensity) and existing land use is SREP-A (Special Rustic Agricultural Protection).
 There is no urban design associated with this rural, agricultural site.
 Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff 2 The soil is currently being used for agriculture purposes.
 There is no change in land use since the land will continue to be used to agriculture purposes.
-In the project area we have Humatas clay soils, 20 to 40 percent slopes, (HtE).
-This is a steep, well-drained soil on side slopes and ridgetops of strongly dissected humid uplands.
-This soil is difficult to work because it is steep and because of the stickiness and plasticity of the clay.
-The landslide data indicates moderate landslide susceptibility, and no erosion is expected to occur from this project.
+The landslide data indicates moderate landslide susceptibility, but no erosion is expected to occur from this project.
 The project will not affect the drainage in the area.
 There will be little to no additional runoff associated with the project.
 See Landslide Susceptibility Map, Figure 13.
 Hazards and Nuisances including Site Safety and Noise 2 There are no specific environmental hazards that have been identified for this site.
 The site is not in a high Noise Level area, nor will the project generate any additional noise.
 Additionally, the project does not include housing or such to where inhabitants would be affected.
-Energy Consumption 2 The project consists of installing/constructing a new 6 inches diameter (8 inches perforation) and 800 feet deep water well, a rebuild of a 30 x 40 feet warehouse roof with structural steel and galvalume, solar panel system (34 solar panels and 2 batteries), and the purchase of an ATV on an existing agricultural farm and will not require any expansion to existing power facilities.
-The power source will be provided by the new solar panels.
-Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONON AIC .
-Employment and Income Patterns 2 The project will result in short-term benefit to employment when contractors are hired for the construction of the new water well, rebuild the warehouse roof and installation of the solar panels.
+Energy Consumption 2 The project consists of the purchase and installation of two new 20' x 100' greenhouses, a 15' x 16' x 9' freezer room, a 6" water well, a utility vehicle and an integrated solar system on an existing agricultural farm.
+The new solar panels will provide energy that will be used by the hydroponic system in the greenhouses and also, in the freezer room.
+Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONON SOCIOECONOMIC Employment and Income Patterns 2 The project will result in short-term benefit to employment when contractors are hired for the construction of the new greenhouses and water well, and the installation of the solar panels.
 After construction, there may be a net positive benefit for the farm, a small business receiving this funding for economic development recovery purposes, which will aid in the continued operations of the intended use of the farm which products will be used by Puerto Rico population.
 The project is not anticipated to have a significant impact on Employment and Income Patterns, however, the project may help restore employment opportunities and income patterns.
-Demographic Character Changes, Displacement 2 The proposed project will not alter the demographic characteristics of Barranquitas, PR.
+Demographic Character Changes, Displacement 2 The proposed project will not alter the demographic characteristics of Corozal, PR.
 The applicant is already located at this location and the project will provide opportunities for the continuous agricultural growth of the business.